PIPL vs ISO 31000

 - Sensitive personal information (SPI) rules, automated decision-making restrictions, data subject rights (access, deletion, portability).

-- Compliance via impact assessments, audits; no certification but CAC enforcement.
+- Compliance via impact assessments, audits, and certification options for cross-border transfers, with CAC enforcement.

 Why Organizations Use It